FoxyLab-Ltd/radio-curator/README.md

 - Fetches and filters station data from Radio Browser
 - Curates inconsistent metadata
+- Verifies that each stream URL responds before it makes the final list
 - Merges custom-defined stations
 - Outputs a curated JSON file for frontend/mobile use